ASML: Architecting Earth's Most Complex Machines

 The revenue model of ASML reflects this long-term relationship with their customers.
 New machine sales account for about 75% of ASML's revenue, with the remaining 25% coming from services and field options, including maintenance and upgrades.
 This diversified revenue stream also helps ASML maintain a steady income, even as the semiconductor industry experiences its inevitable cycles.
 This arguably also adds a razor-razorblade touch to ASML's business model.
 Additionally, training ASML's service staff is a highly specialized process that takes around two years, further contributing to the complexity of their operations and bolstering the company's competitive advantage.

 The semiconductor industry has historically been very cyclical, and ASML's experience is no exception.
 However, in recent years, these cycles have become less severe for ASML.
 One reason for this is, as previously addressed, the company's unique position as the sole producer of certain types of lithography equipment.
 If a manufacturer such as TSMC wants to build the next generation of chips, they have to go through ASML.
-And with no competitors to turn to, manufacturers are hesitant to cancel orders, even in tough economic climates, because they know they'll lose their place in the queue when demand picks up again.
+And with no competitors to turn to, manufacturers are hesitant to cancel orders, even in tough economic climates, because they know they'll lose their place in the queue when demand picks up again (Business Breakdowns, 2023).

 The Semiconductor Value Chain